ogogorev/cv/RomanGorevCV.md

 - Interested in challenging and innovative projects
 - Prioritizes contemporary software engineering approaches, including CI/CD, and testing
 - Committed to maintain extreme rigor in all job-related activities
-- Puts high value on clear and friendly communication, and amicable atmopshere in team
+- Puts high value on clear and friendly communication, and amicable atmosphere in team
 - Speaks **English**, **German**, and **Russian**

 <br/>